Principles of Medical Education

 This program uses state-of-the-art streaming technology to present sessions online in real time.
 Participants can attend from any location, and can interact with faculty via live chat.

-All live streaming and recorded sessions and workshops are eligible for AMA PRA Category 1 Credits™ and other relevant credits, up to the approved maximum.
-(Note: Evaluations must be completed within 30 days in order to receive CME credit.)
+All live streaming and recorded sessions and add-on tracks are eligible for AMA PRA Category 1 Credits™ and other relevant credits, up to the approved maximum.
+(Note: Evaluations must be completed within 60 days of the conclusion of the course to receive CME credit.)

-Please note that enrollment is limited to ensure the quality of the education.
-Early registration is strongly recommended.
+Save $200.
+To ensure your participation at the lowest possible cost, early registration is recommended.
+Please note that enrollment is also limited to ensure the quality of the education.

 Earn up to: